gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/self_study_and_challenge_solutions.md

+## Disk Management in Linux: Detailed Notes

+**Disk management** in Linux involves creating, modifying, and managing partitions, file systems, and disk quotas.
+It's an essential aspect of system administration to ensure efficient utilization and organization of disk space.
+Below is a comprehensive guide on disk management in Linux.
+### 1. Understanding Disks, Partitions, and File Systems

+- **Disks:** Physical storage devices like hard drives (HDD), solid-state drives (SSD), USB drives, etc. They are represented as `/dev/sda`, `/dev/sdb`, etc.

+- **Partitions:** Logical divisions within a disk that act as separate storage units.
+A single disk can have multiple partitions.
+  - **Primary Partition:** A disk can have up to 4 primary partitions.
+  - **Extended Partition:** Used to overcome the 4-partition limit by acting as a container for multiple logical partitions.
+  - **Logical Partitions:** Partitions inside the extended partition.

 Creating Linux partitions with `fdisk` involves the following steps.
 Be careful when using `fdisk`, as it can modify the partition table, potentially leading to data loss if not used properly.

 ### Steps to Create Linux Partitions Using `fdisk`: